Tinka8ell/oop_java_exercises/README.md

 Assuming that Cat is supposed to be an interface, and that is what is being tested, create minimum to get tests to compile:
 * Created stub classes for CheaterCat, DomesticatedCat, LionCat
-* Created an abstract class Animal for them all to inherit that temporarily implements the Cat interface
+* Created an abstract class [Animal](src/main/java/com/techreturners/cats/Animal.java) for them all to inherit that temporarily implements the Cat interface
 * Temporarily implement stub methods in Animal that satisfy the Cat interface
 * Success! - all classes compile, tests run, but some tests fail - by fluke some pass ;-)

 ### Phase Two

-* Remove interface fromm Animal - animals are not necessarily cats, but animals do all the things that cats might.
+* Remove interface fromm [Animal](src/main/java/com/techreturners/cats/Animal.java) - animals are not necessarily cats, but animals do all the things that cats might.
 * Surprise!
 Surprise more tests pass, but not all yet!

+### Phase Three

+* Gave [DomesticCat](src/main/java/com/techreturners/cats/DomesticCat.java) a default constructor, so it can be domestic
+* One more test passes!